 Public employees make up 14% of the total workforce.
-Fifty-two percent of them have college degrees—which is higher than in the private sector, where only 35% do.
-Fifty-seven percent of public employees are female, compared to 42% in the private sector, and 30 percent of public employees, roughly six million workers, are not covered by social security.[i]
+Fifty-two percent of them have college degrees, which is higher than in the private sector, where only 35% do.
+Fifty-seven percent of public employees are female, compared to 42% in the private sector, and 30% of public employees, roughly six million workers, are not covered by Social Security.[i]

-Some of the states that have done a poor job of funding their public pensions—e.g., Louisiana, which has a funding ratio of just 56%—are also states where Social Security doesn’t cover public employees.
-Massachusetts is also one of these states—and its funding ratio, at 61%, is not a whole lot better than Louisiana’s.[iii]
+Some of the states that have poorly funded their public pensions (e.g., Illinois, which has a funding ratio of just 39%) are also some of the thirteen states where Social Security doesn’t cover public employees.
+Colorado is one of these states, and its 59% funding ratio is not much better than Connecticut’s at 47%.[ii]

-A Pew Research Report puts the funding gap for all public employee pensions at $1 trillion.
+A Pew Research Report puts the funding gap for all public employee pensions at $1.24 trillion.
 Every state is different, though.
-Florida, North Carolina, and Tennessee, for instance, are in good shape.
-Others, such as Illinois, Kentucky, and Connecticut, are in big trouble, with funding ratios of only 40% to 50%.[iv]
+For instance, Washington, South Dakota, New York, Nebraska, Idaho, Wisconsin, and Tennessee are in great shape with funding ratios at 90% or better.
+Others, such as Illinois, Kentucky, New Jersey, and Connecticut, are in big trouble, with funding ratios of only 40% to 50%.[iii]

-Public employee pensions are funded in three stages: (1) the states contribute; (2) employees put in a percentage of their salary; and (3) the pool of money grows.
-On average, states contribute about 5% of their budget to their pension system.
-In states where employees are covered by social security, the median employee contribution rate is 5%.
-In states without social security the median employee contribution rate is 8%.[v]
+Public employee pensions are funded in three ways: (1) The states contribute; (2) Employees put in a percentage of their salary; and (3) The pool of money grows.
+In states where Social Security covers employees, the median employee contribution rate is 5%.
+In states without Social Security, the median employee contribution rate is 8%.[iv]

-Some states, including Rhode Island—which at one point had the nation’s highest underfunding on a per-capita basis—shifted their public employees to a hybrid program that combines a less generous traditional pension with a 401(k).[vi]
+Some states, including Rhode Island, which at one point had the nation’s highest underfunding on a per-capita basis, shifted their public employees to a hybrid program that combines a less generous traditional pension with a 401(k).[v]

 With 401k(s), employers contribute money for their employees’ retirements while they are working.
 Employees can also set aside a portion of their pay.
 (The government provides the tax incentives to do so.)
-However, at the end of the day, it is up to the worker to set aside enough for a comfortable retirement.
+However, it is up to the worker to set aside enough for a comfortable retirement.

 The painless way for states to make up for funding gaps is to hope that the $3 trillion already in these plans grows fast.
 That way, neither the state nor the public employee is required to contribute additional funds.
-However, growing a portfolio when interest rates are this low requires plans to reduce their holdings of safer investments, such as bonds, and increase their holding of riskier assets, such as stocks, hedge, real estate, and private equity.
+However, growing a portfolio when interest rates are this low requires plans to reduce holdings of safer investments, such as bonds, and increase holdings of riskier assets such as stocks, hedge funds, real estate, and private equity.

-The good news for public employees is that it is extremely hard for states to get out of their pension commitments no matter how poorly they are funded.
-The bad news is that government guarantees wrapped around a lot of high-risk investments usually ends badly.
-And unlike the federal government, states don’t own a printing press.
+The good news for public employees is that it is extremely hard for states to get out of their pension commitments no matter how poorly they are funded or how much they have invested in private equity.
+The bad news is, unlike the federal government, states don’t own a printing press.

-Maybe the Rhode Island solution of a combination of a traditional pension along with a 401(k) ends up being the way forward that allows states to continue to provide smaller but well-funded pension benefit to their public employees.
+Maybe the Rhode Island solution of a combination of a traditional pension along with a 401(k) ends up being the way forward that allows states to continue to provide smaller but well-funded pension benefits to their public employees. [ix]

 [i] Alicia H. Munnell, State and Local Pensions What Now?
 (Kindle Version)